Official Littafi Logo (2)

 Science and technology are progressing at a rapid pace, and the role of science fiction literature in charting a course and helping to imagine future technology will always hold true.

 In conclusion, science fiction in the 21st century is bigger, better, and more mainstream than ever before.
-Granted, it is not as prestigious as during its Golden Age, but it is still a major part of literature.
+Granted, it is not as prestigious as it was during its Golden Age, but it is still a major part of literature.

 What’s more?
 The invention of special effects technology that helps bring science fiction inventions to the big screen has furthered its cause and made it even more accepted than it would otherwise be.